 4. Delaying Filing Beyond Due Date

-- Monthly tax filings has a strict deadline of December 31st of the following financial year.
+- Monthly tax filings have a strict deadline of December 31st of the following financial year.

 - Late filing attracts a penalty of ₹200 per day (₹100 CGST + ₹100 SGST).